pointybeard/api_framework/README.md

     return $this->render($response, ['data' => 'some output']);

 A controllers class and file name are the same.
-It is based on the full path to your page.
+Each controller must sit in a folder path that matches your page path.

 For example, if you had a page called "entry", and you wanted to provide PUT, POST, PATCH and DELETE functionality, name your controller class "ControllerEntry" and the file `ControllerEntry.php`.
-If that same page was then a child of a page called "parent", than both the class and file names would be "ControllerParentEntry" instead.
+It should be placed in `/workspace/controllers`.
+If that same page was then a child of a page called "parent", you must create a new folder called `parent` inside `/workspace/controllers`.
+Place `ControllerEntry` in this new folder.
+Be sure to adjust its namespace accordingly. **Note: Be sure to rebuild your composer autoloader (`composer dumpautoload`) whenever you move or create a new Controller.**

 Here is an example of a completed controller:

     <?php

+    namespace Symphony\ApiFramework\Controllers;

     use Symfony\Component\HttpFoundation\Request;
     use Symfony\Component\HttpFoundation\Response;